dfhoughton/gullah/README.md

 languages.
 Since this was an evolution from pidgin, I wanted to call it creole.

 Well, "creole" was taken.
 So I chose among the names of creoles of I knew of.
-Gullah is a creole of English and various Central and West African languagees.
+Gullah is a creole of English and various Central and West African languages.
 I thought the name "Gullah" was cool and I like the way Gullah sounds, so I picked "Gullah".

 I hope this causes no offense to speakers of Gullah.